Parent article: Best Beginner Guitar Lessons

 Still, Justin has published over 1000 video lessons all broken up into courses and song tutorials.

 It's well organized and very comprehensive, to a point that few other free guitar lesson sites can compete with.
 Some of Justin's accolades include recommendations from Steve Vai, Mark Knopfler and Tommy Emmanuel.
+You can read my full Justinguitar review for all the details.

 Justin's Beginner's Course

-Each one of the red links you see takes you to a lesson page with a small amount of written content and a YouTube video embed.
+Each one of the blue links you see takes you to a lesson page with a small amount of written content and a YouTube video embed.
 Videos are lengthy and cover the topics in full, with plenty of demonstrations and explanations from Justin himself.

 Since Justin's content is already sorted and broken into stages (stage 1, 2, 3, etc.) it's easy to navigate from start to finish in a reasonably ordered list of topics.
 I especially like that there's usually just one video per lesson, which makes it easier to figure out where you are in relation to other lessons and topics.